tinacms/tina.io/content/docs/tina-cloud/using-app.md

 ### clientId

-This is your identifier for your Tina Cloud app.
-It can be retrieved by going to app.tina.io, and looking at your app's configuration.
+This is your identifier for your Tina Cloud project.
+It can be retrieved by going to app.tina.io, and looking at your project's configuration.

 ### branch